|• Secrecy helps freaks

 • We should stop following the “buyer

-The police are often doing their job; namely, arresting the criminals,
+The police are often doing their job; namely,

 but the judges and juries either let them go free, or punish them for a